aws-samples/amazon-s3-resumable-upload/README.en.md

-# Amazon S3 Resumable Migration Version 2  (Amazon S3 断点续传迁移 Version 2)
+# Amazon S3 Resumable Transfer V2  (Amazon S3 断点续传传输 V2)

 中文 README: [README.md](README.md)

-Multi-threaded resumable upload, fully utilize bandwidth, suitable for bulk large file S3 upload/migration, support Amazon S3, Ali OSS, Tencent COS, Google GCS, HuaweiCloud and other S3 API object storage.
-The main change in Version 2 is that the same application can be used for single machine upload, single machine download, deployed as a cluster for scanning source files, or as worker nodes for transfers, rewritten in Golang for better performance.
+Multi-threaded breakpoint resumption, suitable for batch uploading/downloading large files to/from S3 and local/cross-object storage migration.
+It supports Amazon S3, Alibaba Cloud OSS, Tencent Cloud COS, Google Cloud Storage, Huawei Cloud OBS, and other object storage services compatible with the S3 API.
+In Version 2, the same application can be configured for various scenarios through configuration: single-machine uploading, single-machine downloading, deployed as a cluster version for scanning source files, or as a distributed transmission worker node in a cluster.
+It has been refactored with Go for improved performance and supports a range of extended features: exclusion list, source no-sign-request, source request-payer, destination storage-class, destination ACL, and metadata transfer.

 ![img](./img/arch-en.png)